bgachara/bgachara.github.io/posts/databases.md

 - Version Storage
   - DBMS uses the tuples pointer field to create a version chain per logical tuple
-    - this allows the DBMS to find the version that is visible to a particular txn at runtime.
+    - This allows the DBMS to find the version that is visible to a particular txn at runtime.
     - Indexes always point to the head of the chain.
   - Different storage schemes determine where/what to store for each version
   - Approach: